PopovEvgeniy/sdcopy/readme.txt

 Exit codes.

 0: The operation was successfully completed.
-1: The input and output file names are the same.
-2: Can't open the input file!
+1: Can't open the input file!
-3: Can't create or open the output file!
+2: Can't create or open the output file!
-4: Can't jump to the start offset!
+3: Can't jump to the start offset!
-5: Can't get the current offset!
+4: Can't get the current offset!
-6: Can't get the file size!
+5: Can't get the file size!
-7: Can't read data!
+6: Can't read data!
-8: Can't write data!
+7: Can't write data!
-9: The start offset is invalid!
+8: The start offset is invalid!
-10: The block length is invalid!
+9: The block length is invalid!
-11: The block length is too large!
+10: The block length is too large!
-12: Can't decode an argument.
+11: Can't decode an argument.
-13: Can't allocate memory!
+12: Can't allocate memory!
-14: The command-line arguments is invalid!
+13: The command-line arguments is invalid!

 The source code.